-In July 2020, the Company entered into a collaboration agreement (the "Merck Collaboration Agreement") with Merck Sharp & Dohme Corp. (or "Merck").
+In July 2020, the Company entered into the Merck Collaboration Agreement with Merck.
 The Company and Merck will apply Foghorn's proprietary Gene Traffic Control platform to discover and develop novel therapeutics.
 Under the Merck Collaboration Agreement, the Company granted Merck exclusive global rights to develop, manufacture and commercialize drugs that target dysregulation of a single transcription factor.
 Under the terms of the Merck Collaboration Agreement, the Company and Merck are each responsible to perform certain research activities in accordance with a mutually-agreed upon research plan.
 Merck may substitute the selected transcription factor during certain stages of the research program, subject to certain limitations.
 Following completion of the research program, Merck is responsible for the development and commercialization of the compounds developed pursuant to the research program and any product containing such compounds.
 Pursuant to the Merck Collaboration Agreement, the Company will also participate on a joint steering committee.